-The Sanitation Department services over 76,000 private household accounts.
-We use one-man fully automated trucks to pick up the provided alley or curbside containers.
-The city is divided into 31 residential routes that are serviced by the Department.
+The Sanitation Department services over 76,000 private household accounts using one-man fully-automated trucks to pick up the provided alley or curbside containers.
+The city is divided into 31 residential routes.

 Residential trash and bi-weekly recycling collections are billed on a customer's monthly water statements.
 In order to become a customer, you will need to sign up for service through the city's Utility Billing and Collections department.
 Once you have signed up for service, the Sanitation Department will deliver a blue recycling cart to your single-family or multi-unit (up to 4) address.

 Keep trash dry during the rainy season.
 The rainy season in St. Pete runs between June 1 and October 31.
 Call the Container Maintenance division at 727-893-7398 if your container lid needs to be repaired.
 If your container is leaking, contact Sanitation Department Customer Service at 727-893-7398, Monday through Friday, between 7:30 a.m. and 4 p.m. to report it.

 The rainy season includes the possibility of a tropical storm or hurricane occurring in our area.
 Before any weather emergency, citizens are requested to secure loose items around their property as well as pick up loose or stray limbs or debris that might pose potential hazards during a storm.
 Once the storm threat has passed and cleanup begins, the city encourages citizens to work with the Sanitation Department as they begin Picking Up the Pieces.

 The Residential Recycling Program is a single stream (all recyclables in one container) program for all single-family and multi-unit locations with 1-4 units that began in 2015.
 Recycling collections occur on a designated day every other week.